groundlight/video-annotator/README.md

 After you set up your environment (see below), you can run the following commands to build a CV model and annotate a video.
 Everything is stored in your project directory, so you can pick up where you left off.

-First, run `./src/s1setup.py` to set up the project directory, and cluster the frames to find diverse representative frames.
+First, run `./src/s1setup.py <VIDEO_PATH>` to set up the project directory, and cluster the frames to find diverse representative frames.

-Then run `./src/s2train.py` to create a detector, and send the most interesting frames to the model.
+Then run `./src/s2train.py <PROJECT_DIRECTORY>` to create a detector, and send the most interesting frames to the model.
 During this time, you should open the dashboard and label the images as they come in.
-This script will wait for confident scores.
+This script will wait for confident answers.
+If you want to use an existing detector, or use a different human labeling configuration, there are feature flags available to control the behavior of the script.

-Now run `./src/s3produce.py` to run all the frames through the detector, and build a new video with the results.
+Now run `./src/s3produce.py <PROJECT_DIRECTORY>` to run all the frames through the detector, and build a new video with the results.

 ## Setting up your dev environment